vargasjm/vargasjm.github.io/README.md

           different answers.
 Basic format of a survey.
 First example using JavaScript.
 I spent a long time trying to figure out why the JS wasn't working until I remembered that HTML wasn't case-sensitive while JS is.
 It was really just a few tiny things.
 ID versus Id sucks.
 Might add selected answers to be like picture cards, like Buzzfeed style.
 Also have to find out how to link different HTML files together on github, maybe a menu?
+Also, start looking into different formatting on different devices as well as that whole CSS floatbox thing.